 Hospice care also can be provided in the hospital or at home.
 However, to qualify for Medicare reimbursement for home hospice, for example, a client must have a doctor’s note that they have less than six months to live.
 Hospice care truly is focused on care at the end of the client’s life and is tailored to what the client and their family decide together during end-of-life planning.

-How a BrightStar Care nurse can help
+How a BrightStar Care nurse can help support palliative care

 Because of our accreditation by The Joint Commission, a BrightStar Care registered nurse will evaluate every client to gauge their overall comfort level due to joint pain, diabetic neuropathy, shortness of breath, or other troublesome symptoms at any stage of their disease.
 Comfort checks are included in every patient assessment, and when comfort needs are identified, we include it in the client’s plan of care.